Model Reduction of a Flexible Nonsmooth Oscillator Recovers its Entire Bifurcation Structure: Model formulation and piecewise solution

 \subsection{Weak formulation of the governing equations}

 \Cref{eq:goveq}, along with the boundary conditions of \cref{eq:pw_bcs}, represents the strong from of the piecewise initial boundary value problem (IBVP) in the displacement $w$.
 We aim to determine the solution of the IBVP using the Ritz method \cite{surana_finite_2016} by first deriving the system's weak form \cite{hughes_finite_2000}.
+This solution will thereafter be taken as representing the ``exact'' dynamics of the system.

 Let $q(x)$ be selected from a space of trial functions satisfying the essential boundary conditions and having square-integrable spatial derivatives up to second order.
 We then express the weak form of the IBVP as:

 where $(\cdot,\cdot)$ denotes the standard inner product in $L^{2}$.
 Integrating by parts and employing the boundary conditions we obtain